-115.88 Data review for corrective action

-Agency Executive Directive 72 Sexual Abuse and Sexual Harassment in Confinement (PREA) outlines that the agency shall collect accurate, uniform data from incident-based documents such as reports, investigation files and sexual abuse incident reviews for every allegation of sexual abuse within facilities, including facilities with which it contracts for the confinement of offenders, using a standardized instrument and set of definitions.
+115.88 Data review for corrective action Auditor Overall Determination: Meets Standard Auditor Discussion Agency Executive Directive 72 Sexual Abuse and Sexual Harassment in Confinement (PREA) outlines that the agency shall collect accurate, uniform data from incident-based documents such as reports, investigation files and sexual abuse incident reviews for every allegation of sexual abuse within facilities, including facilities with which it contracts for the confinement of offenders, using a standardized instrument and set of definitions.
 The extracted data, at minimum, shall include the information to answer all questions from the most recent version of the Department of Justice Survey of Sexual Victimization.
 This data shall be aggregated annually, reported to the Department of Justice as requested and, with personal identifiers removed, posted publicly to the DOC's website annually (a,b,c,d).

-During an interview with staff, after every incident the agency does an after action on it.
+In review of the agency website, the Wisconsin Department of Corrections has verified that the agency prepares annual report of the findings from its data review and corrective action plan for each facility as well as for the agency.
+The agency's prior year reports are also available on the website and detail collected data from 2010 to 2015.
+The annual reports does assess the agency progress in addressing sexual abuse.
+It was verified that the agency prepares annual report of the findings from its data review and corrective action plan for each facility as well as for the agency website (a,b,c,d).
+During an interview with staff, the agency after every incident the agency does an after action on it.
 The incident review team (Investigators, health team, victim services coordinator) will review sexual abuse substantiated or unsubstantiated incidents and look at all factors.
 The agency looks at the policy, camera placement, staffing levels, and physical plant modifications in the area.
 This data is complied by the PREA office (a).
-The agency prepares an annual report of findings from its data review and any corrective actions for each facility as well as the agency(b).
+The agency prepares an annual report of findings from its data review and any corrective actions for each facility as well as the agency (b).
 The Secretary Office approves the annual reports and the reports made available to the public on the agency's website (c).
 The agency reported that they do not redact information from the annual report (d).
+Based on the evidence, the facility has demonstrated compliance with this standard.